PpMaster37/peoplecontrolLib/README.md

-Create an algorithm which maximizes products per cycle without dying You can use operator
+Create an algorithm which maximizes products per cycle without dying.
+You can use operator and the calculateProduction/Consumption functions.